Lumen United Reformed Church and Cafe

 The Theis and Khan redesign also involved commissioning new artwork.
 Alison Wilding designed a new font, drinking fountain and water fountain, and Rona Smith designed a sculptural screen for the north wall.

-In 2009 our remodelled building received an RIBA award, of which we are very proud, and our visitors' book testifies to their number of people who find it inspiring and uplifting.
+In 2009 our remodelled building received an RIBA award and our visitors' book testifies to their number of people who find it inspiring and uplifting.

 Lumen URC, formerly Regent Square URC, is in the heart of London's Bloomsbury.
 We worship in the reformed church tradition and belong to to the United Reformed Church, which brings together formerly separate Presbyterian, Congregational and Churches of Christ traditions.